gchq/Palisade-examples/deployment-k8s/README.md

 Script for running the synthetic data generator bundled in the example library/runner, see the [synthetic-data-generator](https://github.com/gchq/synthetic-data-generator/blob/main/README.md) repo for more info

 ## [local-jvm](../deployment-jvm/local-jvm/README.md)
-Scripts for running the examples in a local jvm
+Scripts for running the examples in a local jvm environment

 ## [local-k8s](local-k8s/README.md)
 Scripts for running the examples in a local k8s cluster